fosterbuster/MBusParser/README.md

 # MBusParser

-_Conforms to EN 13757-3 and EN 13757-4._
+## Features

-If you want support for more recent standards, feel free to buy me one.
+ - Conforms to _EN 13757-3_ and _EN 13757-4._ (If you want support for more recent standards, feel free to buy me one.)

-Tested on real-world packets!
+ - Tested on real-world packets!

 ## Whats working.
 - Able to parse an unencrypted mbus packet.